adronse/Workshop-FastAPI/README.md

 - You should see a prompt telling you the server is running on http://127.0.0.1:8000

-- Go to http://127.0.0.1:8000/docs you should an awesome interface with your different endpoints !
+- Go to http://127.0.0.1:8000/docs you should see an awesome interface with your different endpoints !
 (You should have only one tho)

 ## Step 2 : Greet user :gear: